wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

    * Identify appropriate visualizations for data
    <br /><br />

-NOTE: Underlying data models can be viewed and modified for Inteeractive Reports, but not with Dashboards.
+NOTE: Underlying data models can be viewed and modified for Interactive Reports, but not with Dashboards.

 For dashboards, the PowerBI cloud service is at
 <a target="_blank" href="https://app.powerbi.com/home">https://app.powerbi.com/home</a>